 If you can stay awake, the Pimsleur approach to language learning does work.
-That’s important to know, because most language learning products don’t work at all.
+That’s important for you to know, because most language learning products don’t work at all.

 The most important reason Pimsleur language programs work is that Pimsleur uses something called “spaced repetition.”
-I’ll explain spaced repetition in the detailed review below.
+I explain spaced repetition in the detailed review below.

 Pimsleur language programs definitely work, but they haven’t kept up with technology changes.
 There are much faster language learning programs available for all the popular languages.

 Pick Your Language — Then Click “Try It”

 Spanish – Italian – German – French

 If your language is not on the list above, please continue reading the Pimsleur review below.
 There is a link to the list of languages Pimsleur offers at the bottom of this review.